hackermohamedPro/BFF/README.md

 ### Tested on

 - Windows 7/8/8.1
-- Kali linux (2017.2)
+- Kali linux

-### Download SiteBroker
+### Download BFF

-You can download the latest version of SiteBroker by cloning the GitHub repository.
+You can download the latest version of BFF by cloning the GitHub repository.

 	git clone https://github.com/roo3t/BFF/